|

 Rachelle Francis |

-Rachelle Francis's passion for presidential history began when the Fillmore House in East Aurora opened in 1979 and she became a docent there.
-As a social studies instructional leader for the Orchard Park elementary schools, she wrote curriculum for both local and statewide distribution, as well as five books on local history with her history club.
+Rachelle became fascinated with the Fillmore family history when the Fillmore Museum opened in 1979, quickly becoming a docent there and later his biographer.
+This summer her double biography of "The Two Wives of Millard Fillmore" was published.
+As social studies instructional leader for the OP elementary schools, she wrote curriculum for both local and statewide distribution, as well as five books on local history with her history club.
 She is also a frequent Chautauqua presenter.

 |